GilbertoCunha/ray-tracing/README.md

 I am also thoroughly documenting everything thoroughly, so that both you and I can learn along the way.

 Hope you enjoy this almost as much as I do!

-# TODO:

-Create separate `Direction` and `Position` classes from the same abstract `Vector` class.
-Make sure they can operate with each other.